xrdocs/application-hosting/_tutorials/2016-05-16--xrdocs-formatting-useful-tips.md

 This Tutorial gives a quick walkthrough of some of the functionalities available with @xrdocs.
 While some of these tips maybe hidden/less-known Markdown techniques, most of them showcase custom css classes that have been provided to give you a true editor experience while still using Markdown.

-## Link to other posts (tutorials/blogs/tech-docs) on the same website
+## Link to other posts

-Include the "base_path" variable so that you only have to use relative URLs.
+Include the "base_path" variable so that you only have to use relative URLs for other posts (tutorials/blogs/tech-docs) on the same website
 For example:

 {% include base_path %}